 Daniel J. Delaney represents clients in securities and shareholder litigation, class actions, accountants’ liability and other complex financial litigation.
 He also has significant experience in other complex commercial disputes as well as mass tort defense.
 Dan has handled such disputes in state and federal courts, at the trial and appellate levels, as well as in alternative dispute resolution proceedings and in government administrative proceedings related to securities and financial regulation.

 Among other matters, Dan is currently defending a mutual fund and its officers in class actions asserting claims under Sections 11, 12(a) and 15 of the Securities Act of 1933, and defending an investment firm in a case alleging Securities Act claims concerning a tender offer.
-He is also currently representing tax buyers in two antitrust class actions; representing accounting firms in both commercial disputes and negligence actions; defending a consumer products company against class action claims concerning its labels; representing a real estate developer in commercial disputes; and representing other clients in commercial matters.
+He is also currently representing tax buyers in two antitrust class actions; defending professional liability claims against an accounting firm; representing a real estate developer in commercial disputes; and representing other clients in commercial matters.
 Dan also recently defended a hospital system in a major federal antitrust action challenging a merger.
 Dan also advises business clients, and their management and boards, in transactional settings on various issues related to potential litigation claims and risk management, SEC compliance, disclosure obligations and fiduciary duties.

 Dan has extensive national experience representing companies, auditors and individuals in federal securities law claims and shareholder derivative actions.
 He has obtained pre-discovery dismissals for large accounting firms and multinational companies in numerous cases involving novel issues arising in securities claims and acquisition disputes, fought class certification in other cases and successfully defended these clients in other matters at trial or on appeal.
 Dan has also represented numerous auditors and accounting firms in proceedings initiated by the SEC and other regulators.